 Batteries should be cleaned at least once per year.
 Note the following points:

-- While cleaning the batteries you must wear safety goggles and saftey clothes.
-To avoid electrostatic charges while handling the batteries your clothes, safety shoes and saftey gloves must have a surface resistance of <= 10^80hm.
+Danger! static charges while handling the batteries your clothes, safety shoes and saftey gloves must have a surface resistance of <= 10^80 hm.

-- Do not use dry cleaning cloth.
+Do not use dry cleaning cloth!